HamidRezaeirad/RetailProduct/README.md

 Hi.

-It is a retail product catalog application with a backend that supports fuzzy searching of products to accommodate for user input errors and approximations.
-The frontend provideds a user-friendly interface to search and display products.
+It is a retail product catalog application with a backend that supports searching for products to accommodate for user input errors and approximations.
+The frontend provides a user-friendly interface to search and display products.

 ## Backend README